WillHTam/simple-aws-guide/readme.md

     - Choose SSH but DO NOT use Anywhere
         - Select 'My IP' for Source to automatically populate with your current IP
         - Or use http://checkip.amazonaws.com
+        - Add your team members by getting their IP, and creating another SSH rule for their IP
+            - The format is `theip/32`
 - Outbound can be left alone

 ## Launching the Instance